davidsowerby/gitplus/README.md

 # GitPlus

-This module is being developed with the intent to use it with Gradle, to provide support for some common Git related tasks used during a Continuous Delivery process, including the production of a ChangeLog.
+This module is being developed for use with Gradle, to provide support for some common Git and Change Log related tasks used during a Continuous Delivery process.
+It could, however, be verily easily used without Gradle.

 It is made up of 3 main parts: